standoski/myCodeExamples/README.md

 For 2-3 months I received daily 4 to 15 SPAM emails via contact form.

-https://uhdwallpapers.org runs on CodeIgniter, but this doesn't matter, because basically is PHP :) and this solution can be adjusted on any PHP environment.
+One of my sites runs on CodeIgniter, but this doesn't matter, because basically is PHP :) and this solution can be adjusted on any PHP environment.

 So, one day I read about the "honeypot" spam protection (NOTE: The Google captcha has NO effect in blocking bot spam) and I've adapted